jonwaldstein/blocks-for-eventbrite/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Display your Eventbrite events beautifully on WordPress — no database bloat, no syncing headaches, just a seamless integration.
+Blocks that display Eventbrite events with a modern design without importing.
+The embedded checkout integration allows visitors to register and pay without ever leaving your website.

 == Description ==

 **The simplest way to showcase Eventbrite events on your WordPress site.**

-Tired of bloated event plugins that create hundreds of database entries?
-Blocks for Eventbrite takes a different approach.
+This plugin helps bridge the gap between WordPress and Eventbrite, while retaining the great user experience that Eventbrite provides.
 Your events live on Eventbrite where they belong — this plugin simply displays them with a beautiful, modern design.

 ### Why Choose Blocks for Eventbrite?